 If you haven’t already, this could also be a great time to consider adding SMS to your arsenal to make sure your messages continue to be timely and engaging.

 Open rates aren’t the defining factor of the success of your email marketing program, even if it may feel that way.
 Although iOS 15 is going to bring changes, we’ll continue to deliver the best possible experience so you can continue to grow your business—even if that means doing some things a little differently.

-Rest assured the Klaviyo team is working hard to help make the transition easier for you, and we’ll provide another update when we have additional information to share closer to the iOS 15 rollout.
+Rest assured the Klaviyo team is working hard to help make the transition easier for you, and we’ll more updates when we have additional information to share about the ramifications of iOS 15.

 Get ahead of the iOS 15 changes and begin implementing these strategies in Klaviyo.

 Not using Klaviyo yet?Try Klaviyo TodayBack to Blog Home